yuxi120407/DeepEmotion/README.md

-a# Live Emotion recognition with CapsNet
+## Live Emotion recognition with CapsNet

 This repository is the our project about live emotion recognition using capsule network for the course Big Data Ecosystem at UF.